 This policy on suspension and expulsion has been drawn up in conjunction with Rosemont's mission statement and code of behaviour, in order to support the teaching and learning in Rosemont School.
-It has been developed in consultation and collaboration with students, staff and parents in Rosemont School in line with the guidelines issued by the NEWB (National Educational Welfare Board).
+It has been developed in consultation and collaboration with students, staff and parents in Rosemont School in line with the guidelines issued by the NEWB.
+(National Educational Welfare Board).

-As a school with a Catholic ethos, Rosemont aims to provide an atmosphere in which personal growth (intellectual, spiritual, emotional, cultural and social) is fashioned and quality relationships with others are nurtured in accordance with Christian virtues.
-Positive behaviour supports the wellbeing of the individual student as well as the wellbeing of the whole school community, protecting the rights and dignity of all students and adults in our school.
-This policy should be read in conjunction with the school Code of Behaviour and the Anti-Bullying policy.
+As a school with a Catholic ethos, Rosemont aims at providing an atmosphere in which personal growth (intellectual, spiritual, emotional, cultural and social) is fashioned and quality relationships with others are nurtured in accordance with Christian virtues.